TradItion and Tide: Life on The Mekong.

 Can Tho Riverside Market at Dawn.

-Squished between motorbikes pushing through the narrow market streets, my leg pressed against the rattling warmth of an exhaust, I watched the rhythm of the market swell around me.
+Squished between motorbikes pushing through the narrow market streets, my leg pressed against the rattling warmth of an exhaust, I watched the rhythm of the market caper around me.

-Catfish, eel, crab and turtles, along with every kind of seafood, exchanged hands for weathered notes of dong as heavy smoke from cigarettes and charcoal stoves curled in the air.
-Thin sheets of ice splintered across metal pans to keep the catch fresh while the morning sun crested the horizon and the mercury began to climb.
+Catfish, eel, crab and turtles, along with every kind of seafood, exchanged hands for crumpled notes of dong, as heavy smoke from cigarettes and charcoal stoves curled in the air.
+Thin sheets of ice splintered across metal pans to keep the catch fresh while the temperature rose steadily and the humidity seemed to turn into a living thing.

 A Can Tho Local Stands Next to the Mekong at Dawn.

-I felt a strong hand grip the inside of my bicep.
-I turned, but no one was there, until I looked down and found the eyes of a woman fixed on mine.
-She spoke the word boat, over and over, like a chant.
+I felt a strong hand grip my bicep.
+I turned and found the eyes of a woman fixed on mine.
+She spoke the word “boat”, intoned like a chant.

-I had no choice but to follow as she dragged me forward with a force that felt like the Mekong itself.
-She gave me a price.
-It was fair.
+I had no choice but to follow as she dragged me forward like the Mekong’s current itself.
+She gave me a fair price.
 We did not barter.
-I respected her tenacity, and she let me capture her image before I made my maiden voyage upon the Delta.
+I respected her tenacity, and she let me capture her image before being directed to the boat guide.

 Her days of mastering the river's currents had long passed, with her eyes starting to gloss and their colour fading.
 She walked with the physical stiffness that comes from hard work.